 As mentioned in a previous post, my father was proud of my mother’s cooking and made no effort to conceal this.
 While I only had company of my father through early childhood, before he passed on I clearly remember him sitting sideways in “his spot” at the kitchen table.
 His right leg would be slung casually over the left, one hand resting in his lap and the other holding his pipe.
 He chewed on it thoughtfully, gazing at my mother.
 He was in process of weaning off smoking.
 Perhaps he knew.

 This particular day I am remembering, my mother had seriously burned a batch of raisin oatmeal cookies.
 My father never missed a beat.
 He filled his coffee cup and sat down with a couple of cookies he had snagged on his trip by the coffee pot.
-With sincerity he commented, “Your mom makes the best cookies.
+With sincerity, he commented, “Your mom makes the best cookies.
 Burned is my favorite.”
 I remember thinking he was really something to not say a negative word about them being burned.
 I didn’t either while joining him with a glass of milk and discussing the merits of burned cookies.
 It wasn’t about cookies.

 Decades later, I was baking a lemon blueberry cake and mentioned my baking to a friend.
-They responded with how much they enjoy lemon blueberry cake.
+He responded with how much they enjoy a lemon blueberry cake.
 After it finished baking, I packaged up a couple of warm slices, threw in some napkins, and set out to share.
 On the way to deliver the cake, I started thinking about whether it was too dry, lemony, or enough blueberries.
 I was losing confidence in that cake.
 I must have also been losing confidence in my friend, as well.
 As I was serving the cake, I began serving apologies that it may not be moist, lemony or blueberry enough.
-My apologizing for my baking, also serving warning to myself that criticizing may ensue.
+My apologies for my baking also serving to warn myself that criticizing may ensue.
 Instead, noting some annoyance in their tone, my apologizing was met with my friend responding, “Why do you make apologies?
 The cake is fine.”
 By the tone, I knew the words were not about cake.

 More years later, I am revisiting both situations and the affirmation that sharing food isn’t about the food.
-Just like friends don’t come to see a clean house—they come to see us—in sharing food we share self and no apologies are needed.
+Just like friends don’t come to see a clean house—they come to see us—in sharing the food we share self and no apologies are needed.
 My father and my friend knew that critiquing the food was like critiquing the person and not a reciprocating, loving gesture.